 The Defence Ombudsman scheme has now closed for reports of Serious Abuse.

 If you notified the Defence Ombudsman of your intention to lodge a report prior to 30 June 2022 and have been issued with a notification reference number, we may still be able to assist you with your report.
 If you notified the Defence Ombudsman of your intention to lodge a report, you must lodge your report prior to 30 June 2023.

 The Defence Ombudsman may consider reports of serious abuse to both adults and children, and covering sexual as well as serious physical abuse.
 So it is a less restrictive opportunity than the National Redress Scheme which applies only to abuse suffered as a child, and is restricted to sexual abuse.

-Features of the new Defence Reparation Scheme include:
+Features of the Defence Ombudsman process include: